brucembudi/countdown-timer/README.md

 # countdown-timer
-A simple countdown timer built in plain HTML, CDD and Javaascript
+A simple countdown timer built in plain HTML, CSS and Javascript